Find out detailed description, uses, directions of use, side effects, warnings and precautions, frequently asked questions about Lasinone 5mg Capsule

 PregnancyCONSULT YOUR DOCTOR

-Lasinone 5mg Capsule is probably unsafe to use during breastfeeding.
-Limited human data suggests that the drug may pass into the breastmilk and harm the baby.
+Lasinone 5mg Capsule is unsafe to use during breastfeeding.
+Data suggests that the drug may cause toxicity to the baby.

 FAQs: